Vybra Beats v2.5: The First Visual Loop

 Then the branch was fast-forwarded into main and pushed.

-What comes next
+What came next

-- Automatic SVG covers from beat metadata.
+- automatic deterministic SVG covers from beat metadata;

 The beat is not just something you download now.